Daguerreo/Qt-Gcov-Demo/README.md

 # Qt-Gcov-Demo
-Demonstrate how to generate code coverage report with gcov for a Qt Project
+Demonstrate how to generate code coverage report with gcov for a Qt Project on Linux